AriFordsham/GHCWiki/commentary/compiler/backends/llvm/wip.md

   - Max Bolingbroke ([ http://www.cl.cam.ac.uk/\~mb566](http://www.cl.cam.ac.uk/~mb566)) has proposed a SoC project to work on LLVM [ http://hackage.haskell.org/trac/summer-of-code/ticket/1582](http://hackage.haskell.org/trac/summer-of-code/ticket/1582)
   - Alp Mestanogullari ([ http://alpmestan.wordpress.com/](http://alpmestan.wordpress.com/), [ http://twitter.com/alpmestan](http://twitter.com/alpmestan)) is interested in working on a SoC project on LLVM

-## Small Ticket Items

-- Use a new Monad instead of passing `LlvmEnv` around everywhere.
-- Should be able to put all `CmmProc` and `CmmData` labels in environment at start and after that, can print out LLVM IR as I generate it for each data and proc instead of storing.
-- Look at using LLVM intrinsic functions.
-There are a few math functions.
-Also, there is a `smul_overflow` detect function.
-- Rearrange some functions and files better.
-- handling of `LlvmVar` or `LlvmType` for function signature isn't nice.
-Whole function signature handling could be better really.
-We also don't support parameter attributes which we should enable for better performance.
-- `LlvmCodeGen.CodeGen.genCall` code for foreign calls is quite complex, could use a clean-up.

-## Big Ticket Items

 ### LLVM IR Representation